 The most current edition of the PEARS Manual, printed in 2012, was updated to reflect the new science of the 2010 American Heart Association Guidelines for CPR and ECC.
 The manual is required to be read before the course, and you may purchase a copy during the registration process or from online book retailers.

 Location information and driving directions will be sent in your confirmation letter.
-If you ordered a PEARS Manual, it will be sent via the mail.
 All confirmation letters will be sent electronically approximately one month prior to the course with timely registration.

 PEARS courses are held at Seattle Children's 70th and Sand Point location, 6901 Sand Point Way NE, located 1.5 miles north of Seattle Children's main campus.

 Cancellation, Transfer and Refund Policy